invisiblegeek1/DigitalKitchen/README.md

 #Roles and Responsibilities

 - Developed a Recipe Management WebApplication

-- Used Spring Boot for Back-End Application
+- Used Spring Boot for Back-End Application.
+- Followed SOLID and design principles like a factory pattern, etc.
+- Used dependencies like web services, dev tools, data JPA, etc.

-- Used Angular For designing the front End
+- Used Angular For designing the Front End.
+- Followed component architecture and dependency injection.
 - Developed a algorithm that satisfies the user requirements.
+- And added with some extra features like web authentication.

-- In Angular, Front End divided into components based on the principles
+- In Angular, Front End is developed in a responsive way which is suitable for many devices.

-- Used Mongodb to store the database retrieved from the application
+- Used MongoDB to store the database retrieved from the application
 - Created Custom Exception to handle the Exceptions

 ## Tech